Electrolysis is carried out at Cheshire Lasers by Helena Fryer.

 Statistics show that most people have facial or body hair, which they feel detracts from their appearance.
 Superfluous hair growth is often the result of normal changes in which both males and females undergo throughout life.
 As humans advance through puberty, pregnancies, menopause, midlife and ageing, fluctuations in hormone levels in both genders may cause increased hair growth in areas that have never before been affected.
 Excessive hair may also be hereditary, due to medication side effects and even stress.
 It can be associated with endocrine dysfunction, which may cause irregular menstrual cycles, ovarian disorders, and diabetes or thyroid irregularities.

-Electrolysis can be performed on any normal, healthy skin with the exception of hair from the mucous membranes inside the nose, inside the ears, moles (unless you can provide a written release from your GP), and any known area with skin conditions.
-As the process can be quite time consuming it is best suited to small areas such as the face or abdomen.
+Electrolysis can be performed on any normal, healthy skin except for hair from the mucous membranes inside the nose, inside the ears, moles (unless you can provide a written release from your GP), and any known area with skin conditions.
+As the process can be quite time consuming, it is best suited to small areas such as the face or abdomen.

 How long will my treatment session last?